 I figured maybe I’ll give him the benefit of the doubt and ask him more about it.

 That’s fine.
 I don’t think a Christian would use the term “higher power” as synonymous to God anyhow and I’m not one to tolerate ghosting.

 Blessed and released.

-Let’s call the guy from my high school John.
+Let’s call my friend John.

 He already knew I was waiting until sex but I don’t think he knew I only date guys who love and follow Jesus.

 When the topic came up, I learned that he wasn’t a believer.

 Both of these guys were sweet, kind, and thoughtful.